jorge07/symfony-6-es-cqrs-boilerplate/README.md

 ## PHPStorm integration

 PHPSTORM has native integration with Docker compose.
 That's nice but will stop your php container after run the test scenario.
 That's not nice when using fpm.
 A solution could be use another container just for that purpose.
 But I don't want.
 For that reason I use ssh connection.

+IMPORTANT

-Note that ssh in the cntainer it's ONLY for that reason, if you've ssh installed in your production container, you're doing it wrong...
+> ssh in the container it's ONLY for that reason, if you've ssh installed in your production container, you're doing it wrong...

 Use ssh remote connection.
 ---

-HOST:
+Host:
 - Docker 4 Mac: `localhost`
 - docker machine OR dinghy: `192.168.99.100`

-PORT:
+Port:
  - `2323`

 Filesystem mapping:
  - `{PROJECT_PATH}` -> `/app`